norachan974/DataProgramming/README.md

 - A/B test functionality using HTML templating and query strings
 2. Web Crawler
 - Selenium package
-- Object-Oriented Programming.
-Searcher base class with GraphSearcher, MatrixSearcher, FileSearcher, and WebSearcher Derived classes
+- Object-Oriented Programming and Inheritance.
+The searcher base class is GraphSearcher, with MatrixSearcher, FileSearcher, and WebSearcher Derived classes
 - Breadth First Search (BFS) algorithm